Daremonic/payswitch-docs/features/merchant-controls/reconciliation/getting-started-with-recon.md

 ---
-description: Detailed description about Hyperswitch Reconciliation module
+description: Detailed description about PaySwitcher Reconciliation module
 ---

 # Getting Started with Recon

 {% hint style="info" %}
-This section outlines the supported features of Hyperswitch Reconciliation module and provides guidance on how to use them.
+This section outlines the supported features of PaySwitcher Reconciliation module and provides guidance on how to use them.
 {% endhint %}

 ## Using the Reconciliation module is a 5-step process &#x20;